Petr Sýkora: Playing career

 In July 2007, Sýkora signed a two-year contract with the Pittsburgh Penguins as an unrestricted free agent.
 After initially playing with Sidney Crosby, Sýkora was later lined up with Evgeni Malkin after Crosby suffered an injury towards the end of the season.
 Benefiting from his high-caliber linemates, Sýkora enjoyed his best offensive season since 2000–01, tallying 63 points.

-Reaching the 2008 Stanley Cup Finals against the Detroit Red Wings, Sýkora scored a triple-overtime goal on the powerplay in Game 5 after previously telling on-ice reporter Pierre McGuire he would score the game-winner.
-With the Penguins down 3–1 in the series, Sýkora's goal forced a Game 6.
+Reaching the 2008 Stanley Cup Final against the Detroit Red Wings, Sýkora scored a triple-overtime goal on the powerplay in game five after previously telling on-ice reporter Pierre McGuire he would score the game-winner.
+With the Penguins down 3–1 in the series, Sýkora's goal forced a game six.
 However, the Penguins could not stave off elimination for a second straight game and lost the Cup to Detroit.
-The series marked Sýkora's fourth time playing in a Stanley Cup Finals.
+The series marked Sýkora's fourth time playing in a Stanley Cup Final.